Harry Towb: Film

 His film appearances include Above Us the Waves (1955), The Blue Max (1966), Prudence and the Pill (1968), Patton (1970) and Lamb (1985).
 In December 2008, Towb appeared in two episodes of the BBC soap opera EastEnders as David, Janine Butcher's fiancé.
 He also appeared on the long-running BBC music hall show, The Good Old Days.

 Radio

 In 1959 he appeared in a radio episode of Hancock's Half Hour, "Fred's Pie Stall".

 Personal life

 Towb was married to the actress Diana Hoddinott, with whom he had three children.
 He died at his home in London in 2009 from complications due to cancer.
 As his obituary in The Times said, "Asked, once, why he had become an actor, Harry Towb said it was because he had always wanted to be someone else."
 His "being fascinated by others... made him one of the finest character actors of his day", The Times continued.
 Towb, said one critic, "can be relied upon to add distinction to any production".
-Towb continued to identify with his Jewish background, and in 1983 recorded a documentary, Odd Men In, about Belfast's Jewish community.
+Towb continued to identify with his Jewish background, and in 1983 he wrote and presented a TV documentary, Odd Men In, about Belfast's Jewish community.
 He would describe his interview with Belfast-born Chaim Herzog for this documentary as his proudest moment.